See information on how you can recycle more (PDF).

 For more information on how items are recycled and composted, visit Recycle Now.

-You can throw away rubbish in a:
+You can throw away rubbish in an Enfield issued:

 For a printable version of this list, see our grey lidded refuse bin leaflet (PDF).